wp-plugins/gravity-forms-salesforce/readme.txt

 }
 `

-= Can I use Salesforce Custom Fields? =
+= Can I use Salesforce Custom Fields?
+(Web to Lead) =

 With version 1.1, you can.
 When you are trying to map a custom field, you need to set either the "Admin Label" for the input (in the Advanced tab of each field in the  Gravity Forms form editor) or the Parameter Name (in Advanced tab, visible after checking "Allow field to be populated dynamically") to be the API Name of the Custom Field as shown in Salesforce.
 For example, a Custom Field with a Field Label "Web Source" could have an API Name of `SFGA__Web_Source__c`.

 You can find your Custom Fields under [Your Name] &rarr; Setup &rarr; Leads &rarr; Fields, then at the bottom of the page, there's a list of "Lead Custom Fields & Relationships".
 This is where you will find the "API Name" to use in the Admin Label or Parameter Name.

-= Does this plugin require Gravity Forms? =
-This plugin requires the brilliant [Gravity Forms plugin](http://www.gravityforms.com/?r=salesforce). __Don't use Gravity Forms?
-[Buy the plugin](http://www.gravityforms.com/?r=salesforce)__ and start using this add-on plugin!

 = What's the license for this plugin? =
 This plugin is released under a GPL license.

 == Changelog ==

+= 2.0.1 =
+* Renamed the plugin files so that you wouldn't need to re-activate.

+= 2.0 =
+* Added API plugin.
+A complete rewrite; switched to SOAP API.
+Will require re-configuring the plugin.
+* Renamed 1.x plugin "Gravity Forms Salesforce Web to Lead Add-On"

 = 1.1.3 =
 * Fixed issue with latest Gravity Forms preventing Salesforce checkbox from showing up - thanks <a href="http://msmprojects.com/">Michael Manley</a>!